frankgimeno3/Robernauts/README.md

 ## Work structure

-We developed this project alone and used [Trello](https://trello.com/b/jXrH2KZw/robernauts) to organize our workflow.
+We developed this project alone and used [Trello](https://trello.com/b/jXrH2KZw/colornauts) to organize our workflow.

 ## About the game

-In this game you can control the robernaut using the arrows; up to fly up, down to fly down, left and right to swap color.
+In this game you can control the colornaut using the arrows; up to fly up, down to fly down, left and right to swap color.
 You will have to dodge obstacles, or turn your color red or blue to be able to fly through alien rays without receiving damamge.

 Survive for some minutes and you will be able to scape with your space ship.
 Loose all your lifes and you will die and fail.